lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h3 id="file-structure">File Structure</h3>

-File is divided on sections by `// MARK:` comments.
+File is divided into sections by `// MARK:` comments.
 Root declarations (e.g. two classes on the same level) are separated by `// MARK: -`.
 Declarations within the same group of a type are gathered together in sections, like `// MARK: - Methods`.
 Multiple declarations within a group – like `// MARK: Private methods`.
-This type of comments (as well as any other) is kept close to gramatically correct English.
+This type of comments (as well as any other) is kept close to grammatically correct English.

 **Don't:**
 ```swift